rachelwong/linkedout-mern-client/README.md

 #### Client Diary and Communication

 [Mr Damian Maclennan](https://twitter.com/DamianM), a consultant CTO based is Brisbane, acts us our project's client, with Coder Academy being the target audience.
 He came to the project through a twitter broadcast sent by Rachel during the search for projects and clients in term 3.
-He

 Although we have never met in person, we conducted standups daily with him through Slack, where we discussed project achievements and any persistent technical issues we encountered.

 *Day 1*
 * Discuss with client what the brief would be and decide on MVP